 Another great matching activity is numbers and letter matching.
 Here I have just written out the alphabet on a piece of card with bottle tops to be matched up.

-Later this can be used to match words with games like this Match and Spell Game from Orchard Toys.
+Matching words with games like this Match and Spell Game from Orchard Toys.

 Lego & Duplo

 My son likes to follow instructions as long as he can understand them.
 Duplo and Lego are great for visual instructions.
 Duplo do some early gift sets that can be used for schedule activities.